Hello & Saqari

-(2) In my mind, the future cannot have apparel and textiles without the pursuit of sustainability.
+(2) In my mind, the future cannot have apparel and textiles without pursuing sustainability.

-(4) I have a beautiful husband and a shaggy poodle-heeler named Wiley.
+(3) I have a beautiful husband, a tiny toddler, and a shaggy poodle-heeler named Wiley.

 (4) I’m always open to a good chat.
 Feel free to email me about anything sociocultural, sustainable, Guatemalan, and fashion related.